Abu Dhabi's Etihad wants answers on Airbus A380 cracks

-ABU DHABI Etihad Airways, Abu Dhabi's flagship carrier which is due to get its first Airbus A380 superjumbo in 2014, said it wants more clarity from the planemaker about wing cracks on the aircraft.
+ABU DHABI Etihad Airways, Abu Dhabi's flagship carrier which is due to get its first Airbus EAD.PA A380 superjumbo in 2014, said it wants more clarity from the plane maker about wing cracks on the aircraft.

 "Obviously we are very concerned about this defect.
 They have given us assurances that they've been rectified ... we need them to be qualified," Etihad chief executive James Hogan told reporters at the firm's Abu Dhabi headquarters.

-Larger rival Emirates , the world's largest operator of the A380, said in March it planned to seek compensation from Airbus after complaining of widespread disruption and an expected loss of revenue.
+Larger rival Emirates EMIRA.UL, the world's largest operator of the A380, said in March it planned to seek compensation from Airbus after complaining of widespread disruption and an expected loss of revenue.

 Etihad has an order of 10 Airbus A380s pending, with the first due for delivery at the end of 2014.